ssaurbier/Covid-CT-NN-Classification/README.md

 # Covid-CT-NN-Classification
-Classifying and predicting alzheimers / dementia with OASIS image datasets
+Classifying and predicting covid with public imaging datasets